seamoose44499958/LocalCoopBrowserPlayer/README.md

   > 1. Go to <https://seamoose44499958.github.io/LocalCoopOnlinePlayer/>
   > 2. Input the id sent by other player through a medium(Email,SMS,etc) into the prompt.If the prompt is gone reload the page and repeat step 2.
   > 3. Wait for stream to load.
-  > 4. Play game and have fun!
+  > 4. Play game and have fun by pressing keys!